 Many new bird owners may not know the symptoms of bird sickness, and birds are often good at hiding them.
 There are a few tell-tale signs you should watch for to have the best chance of saving your pet from a life-threatening ailment.
-If your bird exhibits any of the symptoms or fits into any of the categories below, contact your veterinarian as soon as possible.
+If your bird exhibits any of these symptoms, contact your veterinarian as soon as possible.

 These can be indicators of internal bleeding or other serious problems.
-You should also pay attention to any major changes in the consistency of your bird's droppings.
+Pay attention to any major changes in the consistency of your bird's droppings.
 Whether they're too runny or too firm, they can cause complications for your pet.

 Ruffled Feathers and Weight Loss